plediii/route53-controller/README.md

 `foo.example` in the `us-west-2` and `us-east-1` regions are included
 as IPs in the record set `foo.example.com`.

-The root `resources` attribute is a map of resource names to the pairs of `Filters` and `ResourceRecordSet`.
+The root `Resources` attribute is a map of resource names to the pairs of `Filters` and `ResourceRecordSet`.
 The resource names are for documentation purposes only and are arbitrary.

-For each logical resource below the `resources` attribute, `ResourceRecordSet` describes the record set to be updated.
+For each logical resource below the `Resources` attribute, `ResourceRecordSet` describes the record set to be updated.
 The `ResourceRecordSet` value will used in a `route53.changeResourceRecordSets` operation.
 See [API